Yahya Syed

-Yahya Syed is a retired commodore of Bangladesh Navy and former Managing Director of Bangladesh Shipping Corporation.
+Yahya Syed is a retired commodore of the Bangladesh Navy and former managing director of Bangladesh Shipping Corporation and furthermore chairman of Chittagong Port Authority.

 Early life

-Syed joined Bangladesh Navy in 1981.
+Syed joined the Bangladesh Navy in 1981.
 He received training at the Britannia Royal Naval College.
-He was commissioned in 1983 in Bangladesh Navy.
-He received further specialized training on Signal Communication in Pakistan.
+He was commissioned in 1983 in the Bangladesh Navy.
+He received further specialized training on signal communication in Pakistan.
 He carried out further studies at the Asia-Pacific Center for Security Studies in Hawaii and École Militaire in Paris.
 He is an alumnus of National Defence College and Preston University in Wyoming.

 Career

-Syed commanded a frigate of Bangladesh Navy and was the commanding officer BNS Shaheed Moazzem.
-He served as the Deputy Commandant of the Defence Services Command and Staff College.
-He served as the Chief Military Personnel Officer of the United Nations–African Union Mission in Darfur.
-He was the Military Liaison Officer of United Nations Operation in Côte d'Ivoire.
-On 6 April 2017, he was appointed Managing Director of Bangladesh Shipping Corporation.
-During his term as Managing Director, he added 26 ships to Bangladesh Shipping Corporation.
-He was the Deputy Director (Second in Command) of Bangladesh Coast Guard.
+Syed commanded a frigate of the Bangladesh Navy and was the commanding officer of base BNS Shaheed Moazzem.
+As captain, Syed served as the chairman of the Chittagong Port Authority for six months commenced on November 2006.
+He served as the deputy commandant of the Defence Services Command and Staff College.
+He served as the chief military personnel officer of the United Nations–African Union Mission in Darfur.
+He was the military liaison officer of the United Nations Operation in Côte d'Ivoire.
+On 6 April 2017, he was appointed managing director of Bangladesh Shipping Corporation replacing Commodore Jobair Ahmad.
+During his term as managing director, he added 26 ships to Bangladesh Shipping Corporation.
+He was the deputy director (second in command) of the Bangladesh Coast Guard.